open-cogsci/sigmund-ai/sigmund/static/fair-use.md

 # Fair use

+If you use Sigmund heavily, you may run into usage limits.

+- __The hourly usage limit is hard.__ You have to wait for at most an hour until you can use Sigmund again.
+This is a way to protect against run-away conversations, such as when Sigmund gets stuck in a feedback loop.
-If you use Sigmund very heavily, you may receive a warning that you exceeded your weekly usage limit.
-Don't worry!
-This is a soft limit, which means you can continue to use Sigmund.
-However, when this happens, we kindly ask that you use Sigmund a bit less!
+- __The weekly usage limit is soft.__ You can continue to use Sigmund, and the warning will automatically disappear after a few days of reduced use.
+If you run into this limit, we kindly ask that you use Sigmund less.
+- In addition, if we detect excessive usage, we may block your account and reach out to clarify what is happening.
+This is a way to avoid abuse.
+This will __not__ happen if you use Sigmund normally.

-Here are some tricks to reduce your usage of Sigmund:
+How to keep your usage under control:

-- __Do more with fewer prompts.__ You can get Sigmund to work more effectively by taking a moment to formulate good prompts.
+- __Ask specific questions and provide sufficient context.__ Vague questions are hard to answer, also for Sigmund.
+As a result, Sigmund may start using many tools to better understand the context.
+For example, Sigmund may open many items in OpenSesame, inspect many files in Sigmund Analyst, or perform many searches on OpenAlex.
+This consumes many usage tokens and is often unnecessary.
+To avoid this, formulate clear questions that provide all or most of the context Sigmund needs.
-- __Use a conversation model.__ Most tasks do not require a problem-solving model such as Claude Opus.
+- __Use a cost-efficient model.__ Most tasks do not require a problem-solving model.
 Conversation models are more cost-effective.
-- __Try Mistral Large.__ This is by far the most cost-effective model.
-It is not as smart as the models from OpenAI and Anthropic.
-However, it will perform many complex tasks just fine!

-Usage is calculated over seven days.
-If you reduce your use of Sigmund now, the usage-limit warning will automatically disappear after a few days.
+We recommend trying Mistral.

 Remember: we rely on your cooperation to keep Sigmund affordable!